 Once more, we analyze load balancing for the case that the items are distributed randomly.

-\begin{theorem} When items are distributed randomly, subset sampling (Problem \PSubset) can be done in a communication-free way with expected preprocessing overhead $\Oh{n/p+\log p}$ and expected sampling time $\Oh{W/p+\log p}$. \end{theorem} \begin{proof} The bound for the preprocessing follows by applying Chernoff bounds to the distribution of the number of items.
-The query bound follows in a similar way by exploiting that the expected maximum load is maximized when all the weight is concentrated in $W$ items of weight 1 \cite{San96ahab}. \end{proof}
+\begin{theorem} When items are distributed randomly, Poisson sampling (problem \PSubset) can be done in a communication-free way with expected preprocessing overhead $\Oh{n/p+\log p}$ and expected sampling time $\Oh{W/p+\log p}$. \end{theorem} \begin{proof} The bound for the preprocessing follows by applying balls-into-bins bounds to the distribution of the number of items as in the proof of \cref{thm:pwithDR}.
+The query bound follows similarly by exploiting that the expected maximum load is maximized when all the weight is concentrated in $W$ items of weight 1 \cite{San96ahab}. \end{proof}